umich-its-ss/ogping/README.md

 ogping -api-key 1f53d805-562e-47a6-800c-26b64a77efaa -name 'DuplicateDetector'
 ```

+> **Warning**
-**Note:** OpsGenie provides no feedback if the heartbeat name is incorrect.
+> OpsGenie provides no feedback if the heartbeat name is incorrect.
 You should verify that the ping has been reflected in the UI.

 Instead of either command line argument, `ogping` also will look for the `OPSGENIE_API_KEY` and `OPSGENIE_HEARTBEAT` environment variables.
 You may find that easier to use with kubernetes cron jobs.